Schoonology/flan/README.md

 #### `"soft"`

-Perform a graceful collapse, like dropping a freshly-baked flan from a height of a few feet onto fresh linens: close sockets, stop listening to servers, clear timers, etc.
+An advisory notification to perform a graceful collapse, like taking a freshly-baked flan from a warm, toasty oven: close sockets, stop listening to servers, clear timers, etc.

 #### `"hard"`

-Perform a not-so-graceful (and immediate, thank you) collapse, like dropping a stale flan from a tall building onto the unsuspecting sidewalk below.
+A last-ditch notification to perform a not-so-graceful (and immediate, thank you) collapse, like dropping a flan from a tall building onto the unsuspecting sidewalk below.

 ## Examples